Policies > P211: RESPONSIBLE CONDUCT OF RESEARCH AND SCHOLARSHIP (RCRS)

 - Any activity intended to satisfy the RCR training requirement must be supported by appropriate documentation (attendance, topics covered, etc.) either in the central RCRS database (see below) or in a departmental database.

 - Identification of individuals or group of individuals* who will be responsible for record keeping of accurate, verifiable information regarding individuals' IPT completion data.

 The RCRS Office will be responsible for:

-- Maintaining an RCRS database, i.e., a tool developed for use by the campus community to help then ensure compliance with this policy, allowing designated individuals to enter, monitor, and report training completion data for their Academic School, College or department.
+- Maintaining an RCRS database, i.e., a tool developed for use by the campus community to help then ensure compliance with this policy, allowing designated individuals to enter, monitor, and report training completion data for their academic unit.

-- Conducting or hosting workshops on research involving animal subjects, research involving human subjects, research misconduct, financial conflict of interest, laboratory safety etc., in partial fulfillment of the RCRS training requirement.
+- Conducting or hosting workshops, upon request, on research involving animal subjects, research involving human subjects, research misconduct, financial conflict of interest, etc., in partial fulfillment of the RCRS in-person training requirement.

 - Assisting in the development, management and organization of the GRD 500 series across disciplines.

 - Foster collaboration between the disciplines by providing a central repository for sharing of program content (videos/lectures.)

 - Foster collaboration between academic units by hosting an annual workshop meeting for discussion and sharing of RCRS policies and best practices.